ajschumacher/ajschumacher.github.io/20151112-creative_data_science/index.md

 -----

+Some people use "Swiss Army knife" as a kind of compliment, but I don't think it should be.
+You've got a knife and a screwdriver, but you almost certainly have your very _worst_ knife and your very _worst_ screwdriver.

 At least for tools, usually a jack of all trades is a master of none.

 It can be convenient to have a Swiss Army knife around, but it isn't the tool of choice when a professional goes to work.